 In following the planning and design process for remedial flood and erosion control projects, there are points at which public notification must be given.
 The purpose of this section is to outline these requirements.
-Some key points in the process where public contact is required are shown in Table 4, Figures 1B and 1C and Appendix E provides sample notices.
+Some key points in the process where public contact is required are shown in Table 3, Figures 1B and 1C.
+Appendix E provides sample notices.
 It must be noted, however, that these are the minimum requirements only.
 The extent of the public notification is up to the discretion of the Conservation Authority.
 The decision to consult further with the public would be based on the nature and extent of the project.
 The Class EA is a proponent driven process, and therefore, it is up to the proponent to determine the level of consultation required for a project, keeping in mind that the Class EA sets out the minimum requirements that must be followed by the proponent.
-In the event that a Part II Order request is received, at that time the ministry will assess whether or not the Conservation Authority has adequately consulted and addressed concerns raised by interested persons, government agencies and Aboriginal Communities.
-In addition to publishing notices in the local press, other methods of notifying the public that a Conservation Authority may consider include radio/TV announcements, notices posted in community facilities, notices posted at the site of the project and on the Conservation Authority and/or other website(s), and notices posted on social media platforms.
-Each Conservation Authority must determine for itself, on a project basis, whether it is appropriate and how to expand public notification opportunities.
-It is recommended that consideration be given to special timing requirements (e.g. frequency of meetings) identified by groups/associations wanting to participate in the process.
+In addition to publishing notices in the local press, other methods of notifying the public that a Conservation Authority may consider include radio/TVannouncements, notices posted in community facilities, notices posted at the site of the project and on the Conservation Authority and/or other website(s), and notices posted on social media platforms.
+Each Conservation Authority must determine for itself, on a project by project basis, whether it is appropriate and how to expand public notification opportunities.
+It is recommended that consideration be given to special timing requirements (e.g., frequency of meetings) identified by groups/associations wanting to participate in the process.